Rules

 Caught-Looking

-The pitch count is 4 balls to a walk, 3 strikes to a strikeout.
-Unless, at any point, the batter watches a called strike, he is deemed out via strikeout.
+If, at any point, the batter watches a called strike, he is deemed out via a "caught-looking" strikeout.

 Mercy Rule

 The mercy rule is 20 runs after 1 complete inning, 15 runs after 2 innings, and 10 runs after 3 innings.
 A 10-run mercy rule will remain in effect for the remainder of that game.
-If a game exceeds the 35-minute time limit, the current inning will be deemed the final inning, regardless of the score.
+If a team's lead satisfies these differentials at the end of a complete inning, that team is deemed the winner.
+If a game exceeds the 35-minute mark, the current inning will be deemed the final inning, regardless of the score.

 Hits

-• A ground ball that comes to a complete stop inside of the infield line is ruled an infield single.
+• A ground ball that comes to a complete stop inside the infield baselines is ruled an infield single.

-• A ball that rolls and hits the fence is ruled a double.
+• A ball that rolls or bounces into the fence is ruled a double.
+This includes balls deflected by fielders that hit the fence after touching the ground at some point.

-• A fly ball hitting the wall in the air is ruled a triple.
+• A ball hitting the wall in the air is ruled a triple.
+This includes balls deflected by fielders that hit the fence without touching the ground at any point.

 Tagging Up

 With runners on third and/or second base and less than 2 outs, a team may try and advance the runners on a fly ball.
-When the ball is in the air the offensive team can yell “TAG” to activate the runners.
-If the fielder hits the backstop or strike zone in the air the lead runner will be out.
-If he doesn’t, the lead runner will advance 1 base.
-The throw to the zone or backstop must be made within reason.
-In general the fielder 1-2 seconds or 1-2 steps to make a throw.
+When the ball is in the air, the offensive team can yell “TAG” to activate the runners.
+If the fielder who catches the fly ball throws and hits the backstop or strike zone in the air (see the Infield Throwing Outs section for what counts as the backstop and strike zone), the lead runner will be out.
+If the throw is not successfully made, runners on second and/or third will advance one base.
+The throw to the zone or backstop must be made within a reasonable time.
+In general, the fielder is allotted 2-3 seconds or 1-2 shuffles to make a throw.
 The timeliness of this throw is adjudicated by a commissioner or the batting team if no commissioner is present.

 Total Bases